Croatia men's national water polo team

 The Croatia men's national water polo team represents Croatia in international water polo competitions and is controlled by the Croatian Water Polo Federation.
 They have won gold medals in the Olympics, World and European Championships, FINA World League and Mediterranean Games, making them one of the most successful men's water polo teams in the world.
-Overall Croatia won 28 medals at competitions.
+Overall Croatia won 33 medals at competitions.

 It was the first Croatian national team to win a gold medal at the Olympics or World Games, the World and European Championships.

-Croatia played their 800th game since gaining independence on 20th August 2022. and they won their 517th victory.
+Croatia played their 800th game since gaining independence on 20 August 2022 and they won their 517th victory.

 History

 After the independence of Croatia the national water polo team competed at its first tournament and also its first finals at 1993 Mediterranean Games, followed by the 1993 European Championships where Croatia won 5th place.

-Croatia has since become Olympic champion (2012), double World champion (2007, 2017) and European champion (2010).
+Croatia has since become Olympic champion (2012), triple World champion (2007, 2017, 2024) and European champion (2010).
 Croatia has also won eight other medals at the Olympic Games, World Championships and European Championships and was fourth on six occasions.
 The team holds a record streak of winning 7 medals in a row at World Championships and has reached semi-finals in over 60% of appearances at the Olympic Games, World Championships and European Championships altogether since 2017.
 Since the formation of national team Croatia has qualified for every big tournament.
 It is the first Croatian national team in any Olympic team sport that has won gold medals at all three big competitions.
 Croatia has also won World League (2012) and Mediterranean Games (2013).
 The only competition Croatia has yet to win is World Cup where the national team won silver medal in 2010.

 The team has been awarded with Franjo Bučar State Award for Sport in 1996.
 So far two International Swimming Hall of Fame inductees have been members of Croatia national team – Perica Bukić as a player and Ratko Rudić as a coach.

-Croatia played their 800 game since gaining independence on 20th August 2022. and they won their 517 victory which makes 64,62% of victories.
+Croatia played their 800 game since gaining independence on 20 August 2022. and they won their 517 victory which makes 64,62% of victories.